-Quite how I then managed to arrive in Hawaii without any knitting to work on is beyond me, though a hectic schedule and circuitous travel route through a number of other countries and states (during which I almost achieved my ambition of appearing on Border Control, but that’s another story) may have played a part.
-I am never without at least one craft project, however, and so it was that I trotted off to the Silent Knitting workshop bearing a half-made cross stitch elephant.
-And a friend’s daughter, who had decided she needed to come with me because she was ready for a break from hearing her mum give the same presentation for the seventeenth time.
-I said that of course I would be delighted to have her company, although I wanted to be sure that she understood that this was a silent workshop where we were going to knit – or cross stitch – without talking.
+Quite how I then managed to fly into Hawaii without any knitting to work on is beyond me.
+It’s likely that a hectic schedule and circuitous travel route through a number of other countries and states (during which I almost achieved a long-held ambition of appearing on Border Control, but that’s another story) may have played a part.
+I am never without at least one craft project, however, and so it was that I trotted off to the Silent Knitting Workshop bearing a half-made cross stitch elephant.
+And a friend’s young daughter, who had decided she needed to come with me.
+She was ready for a break from hearing her mum give the same presentation for the seventeenth time.
+I said that of course I would be delighted to have her company, although I wanted to be sure that she understood that this was a silent workshop.
+With a capital S. And that we were going to knit – or cross stitch – without talking.
 As it happened, this was no problem at all because she needed to learn to cross stitch a lion.

-And so it was that I came to be part of an inter-generational craft trio that gathered within the silent knitting workshop because, as we entered the room, Michel spotted me, beckoned us over and said, ‘Good, you’re here … now you can help me remember how to knit!’
+And so it was that I came to be part of an inter-generational craft trio that gathered within the Silent Knitting Workshop because, as we entered the room, Michel spotted me.
+He beckoned us over and said, ‘Good, you’re here … now you can help me remember how to knit!’

-Actually, we all got on OK, and at the end of the workshop Michel proudly handed me a piece of multicoloured knitting (still on the needles) as a gift, whilst on my other side at least half a lion had been beautifully cross stitched.
+We all got on OK, and at the end of the workshop Michel proudly handed me a piece of multicoloured knitting (still on the needles) as a gift.
+I still have it, and it’s in the picture in this blog post.
+And on my other side at least half a lion had been beautifully cross stitched.
 I had probably only spent about a quarter of the time working on my own project, but that was unimportant compared to the satisfaction of having shared my skills and helped facilitate the creation of other masterpieces.
-The time I did spend sewing and reflecting myself did, however, lead me to ponder something that became the foundation for part of the article I’m writing.
+And I did get some time to sew and reflect myself as well.